ncipollo/tix-core/README.md

 variables:
   key: value
   envKey: $ENVIRONMENT_VARIABLE
-  # tix will parse the markdown document and replace each occurance of "key" with it's value (or environment variable
+  # tix will parse the Markdown document and replace each occurrence of "key" with its value (or environment variable
-  # when a '$' preceeds the value)
+  # when a '$' precedes the value).
 ```

 #### Included Configuration

-The include property allows you to reference a previously saved configuration in `~/.tix/configs`.
+The `include` property allows you to reference a previously saved configuration in `~/.tix/configs`.
 This allows you to
 save your commonly used configurations in a single location and reuse them.

+The value of the include property should be the name of a saved configuration, minus the extension.
+In other words,
+if `include` is set to `my_config`, tix will look for either `~/.tix/configs/my_config.json`
+or `~/.tix/configs/my_config.yml`.

 Note that it is completely valid for your workspace configuration to have just a single `include` entry in it.

 #### Jira

 You can use this section to define fields which should be included in all generated tickets (or all tickets of a certain
 type).

+Fields can be referenced by field name, or field id.
+It is possible to have multiple fields with the same name in Jira,
+in which case you need to use the field ID to select the correct one.

 There are many jira fields, and tix supports custom fields.
 Here are some of the more common ones:

 - `affects_versions`: Jira's affects versions field.
 - `components`: Jira's components field.